 - Soil Type: Peat-based potting soil

 Feed your aglaonema with houseplant fertilizer diluted to half strength every four months or so.
-When its pot becomes overcrowded, transplant your plant into a container one size larger with fresh soil.
-This is best done during the spring or summer, when the plant is actively growing.
+When your plant's pot becomes overcrowded, transplant it into a container one size larger with fresh soil.
+This is best done during the spring or summer when the plant is actively growing.

 Many of our favorite houseplants need as much light as you can give them, but aglaonema plants are pretty flexible in this regard.
 In particular, green varieties of aglaonema can tolerate lower-light conditions well.
-However, bright, shadowless light is ideal for colorful variegated species—such as from a window facing north, which offers the weakest light compared with windows with exposures in other directions.
+However, for colorful variegated species, bright, shadowless light is ideal—such as from a window facing north, which offers the weakest light compared to windows with other exposures.

-This plant likes the heat, so make sure that you place it in a warm spot—ideally with nights in the 60 degree range and days ranging from 75 to 85 degrees.
+This plant likes the heat, so make sure that you place it in a warm spot, ideally with nights in the 60-degree range and days ranging from 75–85 degrees.

-Green-hued aglaonema, sometimes called Philippine evergreen, offer a lush, jungle-like feel along with more subdued—but no less attractive—colors and patterns.
-'Black Lance,' a larger cultivar, features long, pointed leaves with pale silver against deep green, while the pale green and white stripes on A. modestum and Brilliant call to mind the coloring of some calathea species.
+The green-hued aglaonema, sometimes called Philippine evergreen, offers a lush, jungle-like feel along with more subdued—but no less attractive—colors and patterns.
+'Black Lance,' a larger cultivar, features long, pointed leaves with pale silver and deep green hues, whereas the pale green and white stripes on A. modestum and 'Brilliant' call to mind the coloring of some calathea species.

 Step 1: Identify a healthy shoot on the mother plant to remove for your cutting.
-The shoot should have at least five leaves and be at least six inches tall.
+The shoot should have at least five leaves and be at least 6 inches long.
 Both newer and older shoots can be used for propagation.

 Step 2: Using a clean, sharp blade or gardening shears, make a diagonal cut in the shoot's stem just below a leaf node.
-Trim off the bottom couple of leaves from the cutting.
+Trim off a couple of bottom leaves from the cutting.

-Step 3: If using the water method, fill an appropriately sized glass or jar with water so that the leaf nodes will be submerged and place the cutting in the water.
+Step 3: If using the water method, fill an appropriately-sized glass or jar with water so that the leaf nodes (but not the remaining leaves) will be submerged, and place the cutting in the water.

 Step 4: If using the soil method, fill a small plant container with well-draining potting soil.
 Moisten the soil, poke a hole a few inches deep with your finger or a pencil, and plant the cutting in the soil.
 Pat the soil gently around the base of the cutting to secure it.

 Step 5: Place your cuttings in a warm place with bright, indirect light.
 If using the water method, change the water when it becomes cloudy.
 The plant should establish new roots in four to six weeks.
-After that point, care for the plants as usual.
+After that point, care for the new plant as usual.

-One indicator that there's a growing problem is when the tips of the leaves start to dry out.
-This is called "tipping," and can be a symptom of a few issues, including overwatering and too much fertilizer.
+One indicator that there's a growing problem with your aglaonema is dried-out leaf tips.
+This is called "tipping," and it can be a symptom of a few issues, including overwatering and too much fertilizer.
 Professional gardeners have determined that the most common cause of tipping is watering your plant with water that has a high concentration of salts, chlorine, and fluoride.
-If your plant is showing signs of tipping, switch your water source to purified water.
+If your plant is showing signs of tipping, switch to purified water.